Matthew-Mosior/Flood-Fill-Diagrams/README.md

 Implementing an efficient scanline stack based flood-fill algorithm would be an interesting way to apply Haskell to this problem domain, and see what kind of performance is achievable using a purely functional language.

+Furthermore, visualization of the step-by-step progress the algorithm takes to complete the flood-fill would be cool to see!

 ## Theory and Implementation

 **FFD** seeks to maximize performance of the scanline stack flood fill algorithm employed by utilizing ST Arrays (https://hackage.haskell.org/package/array-0.5.4.0/docs/Data-Array-ST.html).